aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 * Every Karpenter upgrade from pre-v1.0.0 versions must go through an upgrade to minor version `v1.0.0`.
 * You must be on a version of Karpenter that supports NodePools, NodeClaims, and NodeClasses (`0.33.0`+ Karpenter versions support v1beta1 APIs).
 * You must complete all `Before upgrading to 1.0.0` Prerequisites.
-* Support for v1beta1 yaml files will end with the release of `v1.1.0`.
+* You must complete all `Before upgrading to `1.1.0` Prerequisites before upgrading to `1.1.0` later.
+Although v1beta1 yaml files should work for `v1.0.0`, the will fail with the release of `v1.1.0`.

 #### Prerequisites